oiclai/oiclai/README.md

 Hi!
 My name is Clara

-I'm a **Internet Systems student**

-Trying to become a back-end developer.
+I'm a **Internet Systems student** trying to become a back-end developer.

 **Currently learning :hotsprings:: Python**